 America Is a Nation Built on Values of Different Culture

-I do not expect everyone to be on the same page or to even agree with one individual’s point of view.
-That said, blind hatred of people that you do not even know is simply not acceptable.
-I think back to my early education in America and part of that education has taught me that America has been built successfully as a melting pot of people from different backgrounds: ethnically, religiously, racially, etc. I believe in this concept being part of the bedrock of our success as a country and equally believe how we all address issues of race, gender, bias, etc will be one of the hallmarks of how we measure our success in the future.
+I do not expect everyone to be on the same page or even agree with one individual’s point of view.
+That said, blind hatred of people that you do not even know is not acceptable.
+I think back to my early education in America.
+Part of that education has taught me that America has been built successfully as a melting pot of people from different backgrounds: ethnically, religiously, racially, etc. I believe in this concept being part of the bedrock of our success as a country and equally believe how we all address issues of race, gender, bias, etc., will be one of the hallmarks of how we measure our success in the future.

 Why Diversity Matters?

 There is a tremendous amount of research suggesting diversity helps businesses be more successful.
-There is massive statistical support suggesting if you can elevate your self-awareness, create inclusive environments, and mitigate situations of sexual harassment and discrimination in the workplace, your business WILL be more successful.
-Regardless of how successful your business has been, how do you know you have fully maximized how much more successful it can be?
-Just Google the topic and you will find all the support you need.
+In addition, there is massive statistical support suggesting that if you can elevate your self-awareness, create inclusive environments, and mitigate sexual harassment and discrimination in the workplace, your business WILL be more successful.
+But, regardless of how successful your business has been, how do you know you have fully maximized how much more successful it can be?
+Just Google the topic, and you will find all the support you need.
 Here is one example from McKinsey.

-When you have a complaint about inappropriate treatment around the EEO (Equal Employment Opportunity) type of matter, do you try to rationally understand if inappropriate behavior is happening?
+When you complain about inappropriate treatment around the EEO (Equal Employment Opportunity) type of matter, do you try to understand if inappropriate behavior is happening rationally?
 Do you train your employees on what is and is not sexual harassment or discrimination in the workplace?
 Do you help your employees understand how to handle situations if they believe they are being subjected to discrimination or being harassed?
 Do you even understand what unconscious bias is?

 If you believe you or your organization could benefit from anti-harassment, anti-discrimination, or unconscious bias training, please call Strategy People Culture at (833) ROCK- SPC or email email@example.com.